A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

-An important corollary is that because all of these fixed-point iterations can be cast as LDSs, they are all guaranteed to converge in all problem settings in at most $T$ iterations~\citep[Proposition 1]{gonzalez2024scalable}.
-However, as we noted above, the precise convergence rates of the different fixed-point methods will be problem dependent.
-In the next section, we develop these observations further by discussing how a wide variety of important tasks in machine learning can be understood as the evaluation of Markovian state space models.
-Furthermore, we show how the unifying framework proposed in this section helps us understand which fixed-point iterations will excel in which problem settings.
+We have shown that evaluating nonlinear recursions via Newton, quasi-Newton, Picard, and Jacobi fixed-point iterations reduces to iteratively solving linear dynamical systems.
+An important corollary is that these methods are guaranteed to converge in all problem settings in at most $T$ iterations~\citep[Prop.
+1]{gonzalez2024scalable}.
+However, the precise convergence rates of the different fixed-point methods will depend on the accuracy of the Jacobian approximation, as we show next.